Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/Quiz/Final/CS498W15Quizzes.md

 ### Answer

-- Deployment
-- Node
 - Pod
+	- A pod can contain one or more containers, which are tightly coupled and share the same network namespace amongst other resources

 ## Question 3

-- How many master node does Kubernetes have?
+- How many master nodes does Kubernetes have?

 ### Answer

-- One
-- Two
 - User Defined

 ## Question 4

-- A pod is a Kubernetes abstraction that represents a group of
+- A pod is a Kubernetes abstraction that represents a group of:

 ### Answer

 - One or more application containers
-- One or more nodes
-- One or more virtual machines
+	- A pod is a grouping of one or more containers (e.g. Docker or RKT) that share some namespaces

 ## Question 5